 Galatians 4:4-5 “But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law to redeem those under the law, that we might receive adoption to sonship.”

-Jesus was “born under the law.”
+According to Paul, Jesus was “born under the law.”
 Does this mean that He was born under the Law of Sinai?
 Does it mean that He was born under the law of the Pharisees - the Oral Torah?
 Does it mean that Jesus was “born under” “the law of sin and death,” as all other men?
 Answer: Yes.
+Yes.
+And Yes.

-Jesus the Christ was born into a culture of people who were governed by the Law of Moses.
+Yeshua the Messiah, was born into a culture of people who were governed by the Law as revealed through Moses.
 As an Israelite and a citizen of Judea, He was governed by the Covenant of Sinai.
-He also lived under the rule of the Pharisees, though - as an adult, He tried to correct the distortions of that law, especially the laws that forbade healing on the Sabbath.
+He also lived under the rule of the Pharisees, though as an adult, He tried to correct the distortions of that Oral Torah, especially the laws that forbade healing on the Sabbath.

-But Jesus was not simply born into a culture that kept the Law of Sinai.
+But Jesus was not simply born into a culture that tried to keep the Torah of Yehovah as revealed through Moses.
 He was born under “the law of sin and death” just like every other human being since the sin of Adam.
 That law says, “you sin - you die.”
 If Yeshua had sinned - He would have died forever, right along with the rest of mankind.
 He would not have been resurrected by His Father, and we could not receive eternal life through Him.

-NOTE: 1.
 Jesus was a descendant of Adam.
-The “law” pronouncing death to every sinner, covered Adam and all his descendants.
-2. The Covenant Law of Sinai pronounced a “curse” of death upon offenders.
+The “law” pronouncing death upon every sinner, covered Adam and all his descendants.
+The Covenant Law of Sinai pronounced a “curse” of death upon all offenders.
 Jesus was an Israelite, descended from Jacob and Judah.
-He was “born under” the Law of Sinai, therefore He lived “under” the threat of death, should He sin.
+He was “born under” the Law of Sinai, therefore He lived “under” the threat of eternal death, should He sin.

-Isaiah 53:6 “All we like sheep have gone astray; We have turned, every one, to his own way; And the LORD has laid on Him the iniquity of us all.
+Isaiah 53:6 “. . . the LORD has laid on Him the iniquity of us all.”

 If Jesus could not sin, then He was not “made like unto His brethren in every respect” (Hebrews 2:17).
+If He could not sin, then He did not live “under” the “law of sin and death.”
 If He could not sin, then He could not be tempted.
 We know that He was tempted.

 PAUL - on “THE LAW”